 The Lung Association

+Asthma exacerbation in adults and adolescents.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/asthma-exacerbation-in-adults-and-adolescents.
+Updated January 29, 2019.
+Accessed November 1, 2019.

 Asthma in adults and adolescents.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114449/Asthma-in-adults-and-adolescents.
-Updated May 25, 2018.
-Accessed September 21, 2018.

-Asthma exacerbation in adults and adolescents.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T114076/Asthma-exacerbation-in-adults-and-adolescents.
-Updated May 26, 2018.
-Accessed September 21, 2018.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/asthma-in-adults-and-adolescents.
+Updated October 11, 2019.
+Accessed November 1, 2019.

 Asthma stepwise management in adults and adolescents.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T474361/Asthma-stepwise-management-in-adults-and-adolescents.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/management/asthma-stepwise-management-in-adults-and-adolescents.
 Updated May 25, 2018.
-Accessed September 21, 2018.
+Accessed November 1, 2019.

 Global Initiative for Asthma (GINA) global strategy for asthma management and prevention.
 (GINA 2018)